Bartholomey/the_lake_redoubt/julija/the_next_chapter.md

 *Another summer. —* The Buried One: “I was destined to live in a [deleted] surrounded by water; instead, I’m hiding like a witch!
 Nooo–”

-Julija to the voice: “I WILL SMASH HER HEAD AGAINST THE TABLE IF SHE DOES NOT SHUT UP!!!”
+Julija to the voice: “I WILL SMASH HER HEAD AGAINST THE TABLE IF SHE WON’T SHUT UP!!!”

 The Buried One: “My imaginary [deleted], [deleted] from the woods; she used to come to the edge of the forest.
 I don’t have her anymore.”